-The proper thing for the Commission to do in this instance would be to limit the RON to an authorization for only those rights it deems necessary to implement the Big Notch Project.
-The Commission should refuse to authorize a taking of broader rights unless and until DWR develops the actual evidence to support such a taking for a property defined new or modified project, that has been disclosed to the Owners, and the Owners have been afforded an opportunity to meaningfully analyze and address any objections they may have.
+The proper thing for the Commission to do in this instance would be to limit the RON to an authorization for only those rights necessary to implement the Big Notch Project as it is presently proposed and has been studied.
+The Commission should refuse to authorize a taking of broader rights unless and until DWR develops the actual evidence to support such a taking for a properly defined new or modified project, that has been disclosed to the Owner, and the Owner has been afforded an opportunity to meaningfully analyze it and address any objections they may have.